-This vegan macaroni dish is a little unconventional, but the non-traditional additions are definitely worth the effort.
+This vegan macaroni dish is a little unconventional, but the additions are definitely worth the effort.
 The noodles are topped with crunchy romaine lettuce, spicy Buffalo roasted chickpeas, and creamy (non-dairy) ranch-style dressing.

 This healthy casserole is topped with breadcrumbs made of (wait for it… ) broccoli.
-The cheesy sauce includes butternut squash, cherry tomatoes, and Greek Yogurt.
-With practically more veggies than noodles, this is definitely a mac and cheese recipe you can feel good about chowing down on.
+The cheesy sauce includes butternut squash, cherry tomatoes, and Greek yogurt.
+So it practically has more veggies than noodles, making it a dish you can feel good about chowing down on.